 "Yu wone shuut me.
 I'm Sentor Unite Stats."

-I tapped the muzzle against his head just below the hairline.
+I cocked the weapon and tapped its muzzle against his head just below the hairline.
 "You really want to bet your life on that?"

 Shelton blinked at the iPhone.
 I was quite sure I saw a hint of comprehension cross his countenance.

 mine!
 Evidently I persuaded him.
 Tossing in his hand, he began fumbling